-If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is his/her responsibility to present a compelling case in writing to the Associate Dean for Doctoral Programs for consideration.
+If an applicant does not meet the above eligibility criteria but believes there are extenuating circumstances that justify reinstatement, it is his/her responsibility to present a compelling case in writing to the Assistant

+Director for the Ed.L.D.
+Program for consideration.
 The applicant must present evidence that he/she has the ability to successfully complete the Ed.L.D. program in a timely manner following reinstatement.
 Exceptions will be granted very rarely and require the permission of the Academic Dean before they are forwarded to the Ed.L.D.
 Steering Committee for review.